HAIV-Lab/OSPCoOp_Imagenet-bg/README.md

 </div>

 <div align="center">
-  The code repository for "Overcoming Shortcut Problem in VLM for Robust Out-of-Distribution Detection" in PyTorch.
+  The official code repository for "Overcoming Shortcut Problem in VLM for Robust Out-of-Distribution Detection" in PyTorch.
 </div>

 ## :rocket: News